 At least when these awake nightmares would begin to take place right before the dream state, at least I could keep myself awake and distract my mind for short periods, just long enough to escape the hell that was living inside my consciousness.
-Post-Traumatic Stress Disorder (PTSD) would be the precursor into turning me into a decade-long insomniac.
+Post-Traumatic Stress Disorder (PTSD) would be the precursor to turning me into a decade-long insomniac.
 As my attraction for alcohol started to fade at 21-years-old, I found a new love that would help me kill my dreams at night.

 It was a bipolar type of relationship with cannabis right from the beginning.
-The first time I was persuaded at 16 to take a hit off this joint in my best friends’ brothers.
-Friend’s truck that was parked outside of the graveyard on the outskirts of town.
+I was first persuaded at 16 to take a hit off this joint in my best friends’ brothers.
+Friend’s truck was parked outside of the graveyard on the outskirts of town.
 Out of the 5 of us in the vehicle, two of us lost our virginity to Mary-Jane that night.
 Even with them not allowing anyone to roll the windows down, my friend and I, who just lost our V-Cards, felt absolutely nothing, as the other three were red-eyed and high as Pluto.
 The second time I danced with Mary-Jane happened a couple of months later.
 There were 8 of my friends standing around a fire outside of my dad’s house’s backyard.

 As it was approaching midnight, a friend of mine pulled out a joint, and we all took a couple of hoots, and before I knew it, we were at a party.
-By the time we arrived at a massive bonfire party, I was half-drunk and too high.
-I remember a slight time-lapse, thinking how long ago did I move to this side of the fire and who am I talking to?
-What were we even just talking about?
+Unfortunately, by the time we arrived at a massive bonfire party, I was half-drunk and too high.
+I remember a slight time-lapse, thinking how long ago I moved to this side of the fire and who I was talking to?
+What were we even talking about?
 The last thing I recall was a sobering moment as I made fun of our hockey team’s captain.
 He must have had a good 50 pounds on me.